Torrey Smith: Kaepernick didn't commit crime

-PHILADELPHIA -- New York Giants co-owner John Mara's recent comments about Colin Kaepernick caught the attention of Eagles receiver Torrey Smith, who believes his old quarterback is being blackballed and treated more harshly than other players in the league who have committed actual crimes.
+PHILADELPHIA -- New York Giants co-owner John Mara's recent comments about the emotional response Colin Kaepernick's protest drew from his team's fans caught the attention of Eagles receiver Torrey Smith, who believes his former quarterback is being blackballed and treated more harshly than players in the league who have committed crimes.

 Smith fired off a number of Twitter posts in response on Monday, which led to a deeper conversation about the subject in the Eagles locker room Tuesday.